 The Chamber’s complaints about over-enforcement, opaque bureaucracy and reliance on intermediaries resonate because they reflect longstanding weaknesses in Indonesian governance.
 Foreign businesses are hardly alone in facing these problems; Indonesian companies have complained about the same issues for decades.

-Too often, policy has been reactive rather than strategic.
-During the boom years, the government prioritized attracting foreign investment at any cost.
+Too often, policy has shifted in response to immediate market and political pressures rather than through a consistent long-term industrial strategy.
+During the boom years of roughly 2020–2023, the government prioritised attracting foreign investment at any cost.
 Now, under fiscal and political pressure, it is trying to claw back greater national benefit through sudden royalty hikes, quota cuts and stricter enforcement.
-Both phases reflect the same weakness: the absence of coherent long-term state capacity.
+In 2025, Indonesia proposed raising nickel ore royalties from a flat 10% rate to a progressive 14–19% structure, while several producers also faced major quota reductions under revised RKAB approvals.

 The Path Ahead

 President Prabowo now inherits an industry trapped between economic nationalism and market reality.
 Indonesia wants greater control over its resources, higher state revenues and more domestic value creation.
 Those are legitimate goals.
-But they cannot be achieved through policy improvisation, opaque enforcement and abrupt regulatory shocks.
+But they cannot be achieved through policy improvisation, opaque enforcement, and abrupt regulatory shocks, because large-scale industrial investment depends heavily on regulatory predictability, long-term planning, and stable market expectations.
+Sudden policy shifts may help address immediate fiscal or political pressures.
+Still, they also risk discouraging investment, disrupting supply chains and deepening uncertainty in an industry already facing global oversupply and falling prices.

 At the same time, Chinese investors cannot continue their investment strategy of treating Indonesia merely as a supplier of cheap ore and as a source of regulatory flexibility for China’s industrial ambitions.
 A strategic partnership between China and Indonesia cannot mean privatising profits while socialising environmental and political costs onto Indonesia.